How to Make Iced Sun Tea

 What Type of Tea Should you use to Make Iced Sun Tea?

 When making sun tea, black tea is traditionally used.
-Black tea is the most popular tea to use in traditional American iced tea and southern sweet tea too.
+Black tea is the most popular kind of tea to use in traditional American iced tea and southern sweet tea too.
 Also, black tea is often preferred over green, white or oolong because black tea generally contains higher amounts of caffeine.
 Caffeine can help create better conditions to lessen the chance of bacteria growth, just like when making kombucha with black tea, the conditions have to be just right.
-When made incorrectly, sun tea can be dangerous as it can harbour not-so-nice bacteria.
+When made incorrectly, sun tea can be dangerous as it can harbor not-so-nice bacteria.

 Some people make sun tea with herbal tea and fresh herbs, like peppermint.
 If you would like to try alternative teas or herbs, just be mindful that certain ingredients will produce oils that may increase the chances of bacteria growth in the sun.
 If your sun tea turns cloudy or looks murky, it’s best to avoid drinking it all together.